6 Things my Kids Are Not Allowed to Say to Adults

 Son: “May I finish the chapter in my book first?”

 Me: “Sure, but make sure you come straight to the kitchen when you're done.”

 Now, sometimes the answer may be, “I'm sorry, I really need your help right away.
 You'll have to finish your chapter later.”

-Either way, he has respected his mother by asking, and I have kept him from feeling oppressed by at least hearing his request.
+Either way, he is being respectful to his mother by asking, and I have kept him from feeling oppressed by at least hearing his request.

 Example: (age 2-3 or whenever they are first being taught)